-IENG 724-3 Building Science II This course addresses the fundamentals in building envelopes of building physics, thermal performance including thermal bridges, and hydrodynamic processes.
+IENG 724-3 Building Science II This course addresses the fundamentals of building physics in building envelopes, thermal bridges, and hydrodynamic processes.
 Students examine airtightness and convection-based influences along with durability of building envelopes.
-The principles and details of energy-efficient design, specifically on wood buildings, are applied.
+The principles and details of energy-efficient design, specifically for wood buildings, are applied.

-IENG 727-3 Wood Processing This course introduces students to state-of-the-art fabrication technology such as CNC machines and industrial robots including tooling options.
-Students learn the basics of plant layout, conduct a feasibility study and create plant layouts which could be used to manufacture a structure to the highest standards and efficiency.
+IENG 727-3 Wood Processing This course introduces students to prefabrication.
+Topics cover state-of-the-art fabrication technology including CNC-machines and industrial robots, tooling options, material handling, and process flow.
+Students learn the basics of Design for Manufacture and Assemble (DfMA) including machine interfacing, machining strategies, and how design decisions influence the ability to assemble and manufacture a structure to the highest standards and efficiency.

-Prerequisites: IENG 611-3 and IENG 615-3, or permission by the Program Chair
+Prerequisites: IENG 611-3 or permission by the Program Chair